Ronald Acuña Jr. Player Props: Braves vs. Padres

-Ronald Acuna Jr. -- 2-for-5 in his last game -- will be in action for the Atlanta Braves versus the San Diego Padres, with Blake Snell on the mound, on April 6 at 7:20 PM ET.
+On Friday, Ronald Acuna Jr. (on the back of going 1-for-4 with a double) and the Atlanta Braves play the San Diego Padres, whose starting pitcher will be Nick Martinez.
+First pitch is at 7:20 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-5) against the Cardinals.
+In his most recent appearance, he went 1-for-4 with a double against the Padres.

 Ronald Acuña Jr. Game Info & Props vs. the Padres